 joining will not automatically join their connectors, unless the connectors are selected as well.

-Three basic situations are shown in the figure above for connectors in which joining would destroy topology:
+Three basic situations are shown in the figure above for connectors in which joining would destroy topology and therefore is not allowed:

 - When more than two connectors share a node